tommasomoretti/nameless-analytics-client-side-tracker-tag/README.md

 #### Custom event
 Choose a custom name for the event.

-N.B.: To maintain consistency between events, it is highly recommended to use underscores between words to create descriptive, easily interpretable names.
+Please note: To maintain consistency between events, it is highly recommended to use underscores between words to create descriptive, easily interpretable names.

 Examples:
 - button_clicked